 In accordance with the Drug Free Schools and Communities Act Amendments of 1989, Public Law 101-225, UNH Law annually publishes and distributes to each student and employee the UNH Law Alcohol and Drug Abuse Prevention Policy as part of this Student Handbook.

-Any member of the UNH Law community with suggestions for changes in UNH Law’s Security Policy is urged to send the suggestion in writing to the Assistant Dean of Students or the Vice President for Finance.
+Any member of the UNH Law community with suggestions for changes in UNH Law’s Security Policy is urged to send the suggestion in writing to the Security Supervisor, Assistant Dean of Students, or the Vice President for Finance.